 I was speechless.
 I looked carefully at both photos taken just seconds apart, but it was unmistakable.
 The soldier wasn’t present in the first one, and in the second one he was staring right at me.
-I had heard about New Hope’s calamitous past – that ghosts haunted this rural community, site for both the bloody Civil War battle and a horrific commercial airplane crash in April of 1977 – and here was the unmistakable proof.
+I had heard stories about New Hope’s grim past – that ghosts haunted this rural community, site for both the bloody Civil War battle and a horrific commercial airplane crash in April of 1977 – and here was the unmistakable proof.

-I walked over and showed the photos to the two remaining Sons.
+I walked over and showed the photos to the two remaining sons.
 They glanced at each other and then excused themselves, stepping into the woods to talk privately.
-The two men had a heated discussion, and afterwards they grudgingly agreed to reveal the truth about what I had just witnessed, as long as I promised never to disclose their names or the exact location.
-They said the memorial would soon be removed because it was drawing far too much attention to an area that was never meant for prying eyes.
+The two men had a heated discussion, but afterwards they grudgingly agreed to reveal the truth about what I had just witnessed, as long as I promised never to disclose their names or the exact location.
+They said the memorial would soon be removed because it was drawing too much attention to an area that was never meant for prying eyes.

 They explained that I had captured the image of a ghost soldier posted on sentry duty – a still vigilant casualty from the Battle of New Hope Church.
 They told me that hidden away among the remains of those hastily dug entrenchments was the entrance to an underground tunnel, a closely guarded secret among the many descendants of those who had fought there.
 The tunnel runs under the ruins of the original church and beyond to the graveyard, located diagonally across the street from the main intersection.
-It passes directly under the area that the Union troops referred to as the “Hell Hole,” where in May of 1864 they engaged in a hellacious battle during an unholy thunderstorm while the canister and shrapnel tore them to pieces.
+It passes directly under the area that the Union troops later referred to as the “Hell Hole,” where in May of 1864 they engaged in a hellacious battle during an unholy thunderstorm while the canister and shrapnel tore them to pieces.

-My friends admitted they have never been inside the tunnel, but they both claim to have witnessed the sentry standing silent guard from their earliest days, just as their fathers and grandfathers had before them.
-They also told me that he is the last remaining defender of a hidden storeroom underneath the present day New Hope First Baptist Church – a private chamber overflowing with a king’s ransom of gold and silver, zealously protected by that forgotten soldier for over 150 years.
+My friends admitted they had never been inside the tunnel, but they both claim to have witnessed the sentry standing silent guard from their earliest days, just as their fathers and grandfathers had before them.
+They also told me that he is the last remaining defender of a secret storeroom underneath the present day New Hope First Baptist Church – a hidden chamber overflowing with a king’s ransom of gold and silver, zealously protected by that forgotten soldier for over 150 years.
 The old timers predict the fortune will be returned to its rightful heirs when the time is ripe, but until then the Ghost Sentry will continue his lonely vigil, and remain steadfast and strong at his forsaken post.